1930: Lumber was packed in from West Fork under contract and stored for a cabin on Bald Ridge. (A History of the Siskiyou National Forest - 1939)

 April 7, 1933: "We stopped to see Demar Colegrove as I wished to talk to him about putting a lookout on that high point, but he had gone to Crescent City and would not be back for a day or two."
 (P.S.
 King Field Report)

-April 4, 1934: Panorama photos were taken by Rittenhouse.
+April 4, 1934 Panorama photos taken By: James Rittenhouse

 June 12, 1934: "Met Mr. McCarty and Mr. Ostrander and the next day we drove to the Colegrove Lookout.
 They have built a good standard lookout house and have felled the timber on the north side which gives it good visibility for the entire country.
 The telephone line is not in yet but Mr. Mitchell informed Mr. McCarty that he would have it in a few days.
 The telephone service from Brushy Bald is not very satisfactory and Mr. Ostrander is a little lax on inspection and I instructed him and Mr. McCarty to do over all operations in that district and see that they all comply with the law."
 (P.S.
 King Field Report)